Nightcrawler (character): Publication history

 Dave Cockrum originally created Nightcrawler while he was in the United States Navy, stationed at Guam.
 He recounted: "I sat up one night in the middle of a typhoon because it was too noisy to sleep, so I stayed up and thought up this character.
 Originally, Nightcrawler was a demon from Hell who had flubbed a mission, and rather than go back and face punishment, he decided to stay up here in the human world.
 He was supposed to be the sidekick of another superhero character that I had created named The Intruder."
 At this point Nightcrawler wore trunks instead of a full costume, but otherwise looked identical to his final version.

 Cockrum submitted the character to be part of a group of characters called The Outsiders (not to be confused with the later team The Outsiders), set in the universe of DC Comics' Legion of Super-Heroes series.
-However, DC rejected the character, resulting in Cockrum importing him to Marvel after he began working on X-Men in 1975.
+However, DC rejected the character, resulting in Cockrum importing him to Marvel after he began working on The X-Men in 1975.
 Because editor Roy Thomas wanted the new X-Men to be a multinational group, it was decided to make Nightcrawler German.

+Nightcrawler's first solo story was published in Bizarre Adventures #27, cover dated July 1981; it was penciled by Cockrum and written by Jo Duffy.
 Although an X-Men character for years, Nightcrawler did not get his own comic book title (written and drawn by Cockrum) until November 1985.
-In the four-issue limited series Nightcrawler, along with Lockheed, accidentally travel to several alternate dimensions, meeting strange beings such as the Bamfs.
-After various adventures, Nightcrawler and Lockheed manage to get home safely.
+In the four-issue limited series Nightcrawler, along with Lockheed, Nightcrawler accidentally travels to several alternate dimensions, meeting strange beings such as the Boggies and Bamfs.
+The series was a lighthearted adventure saga with strong comedy elements, contrasting with The X-Men, where Nightcrawler was experiencing heavy angst and soul-searching at the time.
+It was largely a standalone work, with a cast dominated by new characters who were never used in later publications, and has the distinction of being the first Marvel comic printed on Baxter paper instead of newsprint.

+In 1987, Nightcrawler became a founding member of Excalibur and a regular character in their ongoing series, while frequently returning to the X-Men.

 A second four-issue limited series was published in November 2002.
 Written by Chris Kipiniak and penciled by Matthew Dow Smith, it focuses upon Nightcrawler's decision to become a priest and his attempts to fight a group of slave traders.